myroyalgold/Bike_Share/README.md

 <br> Business Focus: The company's future prosperity hinges on maximizing the number of annual memberships.
 <br> Marketing Goal: The marketing team seeks to discern the varying usage patterns between casual riders and annual members of Cyclistic bikes in order to craft a fresh marketing strategy.
 The objective is to convert casual riders into annual members.

+### Tool Used:PowerBI

+### Problem Statement: How does a bike-share navigate speedy success?
+- Disribution by member types.
+- Bike type used by different riders.
+- Total Rides by Rider Type.
+- Total Rides  by Bike Type.
+- Rider distribution by Month and Rider Type
+- Rider distribution by Weekday and Rider Type
+- Rider distribution by start time and Rider Type.
+- Total Number of rides.
+- Total rides by bike type and Rider type.

 ## Prepare
 ### Data Sources: Link to Cyclistic Data:https://divvy-tripdata.s3.amazonaws.com/index.html